brajeshwar/brajeshwar.github.io/_posts/2004/2004-12-20-powered-by-detroit-flash-coldfusion-conference.md

----
-layout: post
-title: Powered by Detroit, Flash, ColdFusion Conference
+# Powered by Detroit, Flash, ColdFusion Conference
----

 The Conference Program Committee is looking for speakers to share their experience and expertise with peers at The Powered by Detroit Flash/Coldfusion Conference.